Moreh Responsibilities

 1. Overseeing all teaching in the various Assembly venues.

-Oversee leadership and oversight for all worship ministries on the Assembly
+Oversee leadership and oversight for all worship ministries in the Assembly

-Provide leadership of all the “Outreach” ministries on the Assembly and thus ensuring that the congregation is engaged in the work of disciple making in the surrounding neighborhoods and the nations.
+Provide leadership of all the “Outreach” ministries on the Assembly and thus ensure that the congregation is engaged in the work of disciple-making in the surrounding neighborhoods and the nations.

 Provide coordinated and collaborative leadership on the Assembly by…

-1. Executing all responsibilities in harmony with the Assembly constitution, by-laws, and Moreh approved strategic directions, practices and policies.
+1. Executing all responsibilities in harmony with the Assembly constitution, by-laws, and approved strategic directions, practices, and policies.

-2. Regular visibility and participation in Sabbath worship services, prayer gatherings, special services (teaching, baptisms, child dedications, feast days, etc.), midweek services, and seasonal gatherings as is appropriate.
+2. Regular visibility and participation in Sabbath worship gatherings, prayer gatherings, special services (teaching, baptisms, child dedications, feast days, etc.), midweek services, and seasonal gatherings as is appropriate.

-3. Ensuring the regular visibility and participation of the leadership team by overseeing the assignment of public ministry roles in Sabbath worship services, prayer gatherings, special services (baptisms, child dedications, etc.) midweek services, feast gatherings and other events as is appropriate.
+3. Ensuring the regular visibility and participation of the leadership team by overseeing the assignment of public ministry roles in Sabbath worship services, prayer gatherings, special services (immersions, child dedications, etc.) midweek services, feast gatherings, and other events as appropriate.

-4. Representing the Assembly at the Great Awakening (GA Pastoral Round Table, GA Executive Team meetings, strategy meetings, etc.).
+4. Representing the Assembly at the Great Awakening (Council meetings, strategy meetings, etc.).

 Expectations on the National Level

-• Each Moreh is expected to Attend GA Monthly Roundtable Meetings via Zoom
+• Each Moreh is expected to Attend GA Council Meetings via Zoom

-• Each Moreh and their Assembly is expected to Attend The GA Feast Days Celebrations
+• Each Moreh and their Assembly is expected to Attend The GAI Feast Days Celebrations

-• Each Moreh is expected to Participate in GA World Mission Initiatives
+• Each Moreh is expected to Participate in GAi World Mission Initiatives

 • You and your assembly contribute to the General Fund and World Missions Fund